muouim/aefast26/README.md

 ## Environment setup

-To build the ELECT prototype and YCSB benchmark, simply run the following commands:
+To build the DMTree prototype and YCSB benchmark, simply run the following commands:

 ```shell
 cd DMTree